owid/covid-19-data/public/data/vaccinations/README.md

 * `location`: name of the country (or region within a country).
 * `iso_code`: ISO 3166-1 alpha-3 – three-letter country codes.
 * `date`: date of the observation.
 * `total_vaccinations`: total number of vaccination doses administered.
 This is counted as a single dose, and may not equal the total number of people vaccinated, depending on the specific dose regime (e.g. people receive multiple doses).
+If a person receives one dose of the vaccine, this metric goes up by 1.
+If they receive a second dose, it goes up by 1 again.
 * `total_vaccinations_per_hundred`: `total_vaccinations` per 100 people in the total population of the country.
 * `daily_vaccinations`: new vaccinations per day (7-day smoothed).
 For countries that don't report data on a daily basis, we assume that vaccinations changed equally on a daily basis over any periods in which no data was reported.
 This produces a complete series of daily figures, which is then averaged over a rolling 7-day window.
 * `daily_vaccinations_per_million`: `daily_vaccinations` per 1,000,000 people in the total population of the country.